Treatments for Chronic Scalp Problems

 First off, your dermatologist or general doctor can prescribe stronger shampoos and topical creams that might reduce the amount of oil or help counteract the itchy, dry pain of your scalp.
 These shampoos and topical creams might contain some of the same ingredients as over-the-counter formulas, but in a more potent strength.
 Prescription treatments might include hydrocortisone creams, steroid creams or coal tar shampoos. [source: Gibson].

 Another option is vitamin D3 analogs, which are available as prescription strength topical treatments for conditions that cause dry, patchy skin.
 Vitamin D3 treatments might take longer to work than treatments containing steroids, but some versions of this treatment can be safely used for up to a year [source: Psoriasis Cure Now].
 Your doctor might also prescribe topical creams and gels such as tazarotene, a Vitamin A derivative, or anthralin in order to give you more fighting power than medicated over-the-counter shampoos [source: National Psoriasis Foundation].

 Another alternative, especially for scalp psoriasis, is to use phototherapy, or light therapy.
 With this treatment, ultraviolet light rays are applied to the scalp or skin to help clear up moderate to severe psoriasis [source: American Academy of Dermatology].
 Several treatments might be necessary over the course of a few weeks before you see results.

-For more information on treating scalp problems, click on the links on the next page.
+For more information on treating scalp problems, click on the links below.